 Each digit contains information about the person in the job

-In the Army and Marines, an enlisted job is called an MOS, which stands for military occupational specialty.
+In the Army and Marines, an enlisted job is called MOS or military occupational specialty.
 In the Navy and Coast Guard, an enlisted job is called a rating.

 When it split from the Army in 1947, the Air Force continued to use the MOS system to describe its jobs.
 This changed in 1993 when it introduced the current system used today in a major restructuring.
 This allowed the Air Force to streamline its workforce somewhat; the number of enlisted jobs was trimmed from 203 to 176, and officer jobs were reduced from 216 to 123.

 The first number in the AFSC is the career group.
 There are nine Air Force career groups.
 Operations is Group 1 and includes jobs such as aircrew operations, cyber warfare, intelligence, remotely piloted aircraft (drones), and weather.